Global tax reform tops G20 meet in Venice - News Break

 Global tax reform tops G20 meet in Venice

-G20 finance ministers gathered Friday in Venice under tight security, with global tax reform at the top of the agenda as the world's biggest economies seek to ensure multinational companies pay their fair share.
+G20 finance ministers gather Friday in Venice, with global tax reform top of the agenda as the world's biggest economies seek to ensure multinational companies pay their fair share.

-Ministers and central bankers from the 19 richest countries and the European Union met in the lagoon city to discuss the global economic recovery after Covid-19, climate change and notably plans to introduce a new minimum tax on international firms.
+Under Italy's Group of 20 presidency, ministers and central bankers from the 19 richest countries and the European Union are meeting in person for the first time since talks in Riyadh in February 2020, at the start of the coronavirus pandemic.

-All the countries have already signed up to a framework for global tax reform agreed on July 1 among members of the Organisation for Economic Cooperation and Development (OECD), notably a corporate tax rate of at least 15 percent.
+US Treasury Secretary Janet Yellen, European Central Bank (ECB) chief Christine Lagarde and Russian finance minister Anton Siluanov are among those gathering under tight security in Venice.

-They are now seeking a political deal to help ensure the agreement -- aimed at ending tax havens and stopping global companies benefiting as nations compete to offer the lowest rates -- becomes a reality.
+However, China and India have opted for a virtual presence in the lagoon city, where the Arsenal area has been closed off from tourists and locals for the two-day event.

-"Now is the time for the international community to rally together and build on this momentum," British finance minister Rishi Sunak said.
+The countries of the G20 have already signed up to a framework for reform agreed on July 1 among members of the Organisation for Economic Cooperation and Development (OECD), notably for a global minimum corporation tax rate of 15 percent.

-The minimum rate is one of two so-called pillars of global tax reform that have been under negotiation for years, and have been given new impetus under the US presidency of Joe Biden.
+But they are now seeking a political deal that will help make the agreement -- aimed at ending tax havens and stopping global companies benefiting as nations compete to offer the lowest rates -- become a reality.

-The other aims to tax multinationals where they make their profits, not where they are headquartered.
+The minimum rate is one of two so-called pillars of global tax reform that have been under negotiation for years.

-According to a draft obtained by AFP of the final statement, which is still being discussed, the G20 ministers will "endorse" the OECD's "historic agreement on a more stable and fairer international tax architecture".
+According to a draft obtained by AFP of the final statement, which is still being discussed, the finance ministers in Venice will "endorse" the OECD's "historic agreement on a more stable and fairer international tax architecture".

 Final agreement on the minimum tax rate is not expected until the run-up to the G20 leaders' summit in Rome in October.